 The iPhone 7 could be built to last too, as according to Mac Otakara there are a number of iPhone prototypes with "ruggedized" features, which could mean a water and dust-resistant phone is on the way.

 In fact, that's exactly what we'll get according to a supply chain source.
-Yet another suggestion of a waterproof iPhone 7 comes from the Apple supplier Japan Display.
-The supplier has come up with a new technology called "Pixel Eyes", that is now in its second generation and makes it easier to use the screen while you have wet fingers.
+Apple screen supplier Japan Display has come up with a new technology called "Pixel Eyes", that is now in its second generation and makes it easier to use the screen while you have wet fingers.
+We've also now seen an Apple patent for waterproof speakers.

 However, another report has suggested Apple will opt for a slimmer phone rather than a waterproof iPhone 7.
 Apple will likely get a new LCD display technology as well, which could allow the iPhone 7 to be 1mm thinner than before.